vicksam/dog-breeds/README.md

 Alternatively you can download the project and open the file `dog_breeds.html` in your browser to see the results.

-*TODO: how to input your own image*

 ## Dataset

 Datasets were supplied by Udacity.
-They contain images of known people and dogs.
+They contain images of known people and various dogs.

 #### Size